openmrs/openmrs-core/README.md

 ### Code Reviews

-You might not have the time to develop yourself but enough experience with OpenMRS and/or reviewing code, your help on code reviews will be much appreciated!
+If you do not have time to develop but have experience with OpenMRS or reviewing code, your help with code reviews would be greatly appreciated!

 Read

 https://openmrs.atlassian.net/wiki/x/-r_EAQ

-and get started with re-:eyes: pull requests!
+and get started reviewing pull requests!

 ### Translation